konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 tools.

-In the code blocks below the dollar sign (`$`) indicates the command line and must not be copied.
+In the code blocks below the dollar sign (`$`) indicates the command line promt and must not be copied.
 Only copy and paste the text after it into the terminal.

 Open a terminal and write